kbdharun/Java-Programs/Class/Sep_5_class/notes.md

-# Notes (Sep 5,2022)
+# Notes (Sep 5, 2022)

 ## Topics

 - Static
 - IIB
-- Final Datamember
+- Final Data member

 ## General Notes

-- If a compiler finds an error then there is an error in code, if error is prevent in jvm(java) there will be an exception.
+- If a compiler finds an error then there is a code error, if an error is present in JVM(java) there will be an exception.

 ### Static

 - Static block
-- Static datamember
+- Static data member
 - Static member function

 ### IIB

-- **IIB** - **I**nstance **I**nitialization block.(Data member to be intialized with specific value.)
+- **IIB** - **I**nstance **I**nitialization block.(Data member to be initialised with a specific value.)
 - IIB is created before a constructor, *before object creation a constructor must be created.
 (Same applies for default const)*.
-- Only one compound block is allowed for IIB block.
+- Only one compound block is allowed for the IIB block.

-### Final datamember
+### Final data member

 - It is used to create a symbolic constant.
-- Final datamember --> constant (Data/value can't be changed if datamember is precided by final).
+- Final data member --> constant (Data/value can't be changed if a data member is preceded by final).
-- Final memberfunction --> Prevents overriding.
+- Final member function --> Prevents overriding.
 - Final class --> No derived

 ## Programs